Cam Interrupted *Another* Date On 'The Bachelorette' & It Ruined A Meaningful Moment

 More than once, Cam came in to interrupt them, insisting that he had something important to talk to Hannah about — and that in turn made Mike feel like Cam believed that what he was talking to her about wasn't important.
 Things got incredibly awkward, especially since Hannah kept trying to politely hint to him that he needed to leave the room.

-The other guys definitely weren't impressed by Cam's behavior, and Jonathan even confronted him about it, refusing to give up any of his own time with Hannah for him.
-It wasn't just the men, though — fans also picked up on how inappropriate Cam was being, too.
+The other guys weren't impressed by Cam's behavior either, and Jonathan even confronted him about it, refusing to give up any of his own time with Hannah for him.
+It wasn't just the men, though — fans also picked up on how inappropriate Cam was being.

 Mike was brave to share such a personal story, and it seems like it really helped Hannah get to know him better.
-Will Cam's interrupting continue, though?
-It doesn't seem like becoming the enemy of the other contestants is an issue to him, so it's probably pretty likely.
+As for Cam?
+Well, his constant interrupting totally backfired, and Hannah sent him packing.